lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 For any ALU instructions, such as `add`, `addi`, `or`, `andi`, etc., the tag of the destination register (`rd_t`) is updated according to the equation below.
 When `rs2` is replaced with an immediate number, `rs2_t` is 0.
-Also a tag check is applied.
-An exception (`xcpt!`) is raised when the check fails.
+AT the same time, a tag check can be applied.
+An exception (`xcpt!`) is raised when the check shall fail.

     rd_t <= (rs1_t | rs2_t) & ALU_PROP
     ((rs1_t | rs2_t) & ALU_CHECK) != 0 -> xcpt!